2nd Battalion, 319th Field Artillery Regiment: Operations Jefferson Glen/Monsoon Plan 70, Lamson 719 and Lamson 720

 On 8 April, Operation Lamson 719 ended and Operation Lamson 720 began as a continuation to Operation Jefferson Glen/Monsoon Plan 70.
 Between 7 and 10 April, the battalion redeployed from Quang Tri Province, with Battery C moving from Camp Carroll to Camp Evans with 8 April and Battery A from FSB Sarge to Camp Evans on 9 April.
 On 11 April, Battery A Moved to FSB Gladiator.

 Redeployment and inactivation

 Lamson 720 was the last major operation for 2–319 in Vietnam.
 US troop reductions had started in 1969, but accelerated in 1971.
-The 2-319 AFAR departed Vietnam on 20 December 1971 as part of Increment X of the US Army withdrawal from Vietnam.
-The 2-319 AFAR was inactivated and relieved from assignment to the 101st Airborne Division on 31 July 1972.
+The 2-319 FAR departed Vietnam on 20 December 1971 as part of Increment X of the US Army withdrawal from Vietnam.
+The 2-319 FAR was inactivated and relieved from assignment to the 101st Airborne Division on 31 July 1972.
 It would remain inactive until 1986.

 Operation Iraqi Freedom I

 In early 2003, 2-319 deployed in support of the 2nd Brigade, 82nd Airborne Division, to Operation Iraqi Freedom (OIF) I. The unit earned a Presidential Unit Citation for extraordinary heroism in action against an armed enemy for its actions while attached to the 3rd Infantry Division from 28 April 2003 to 1 May 2003 and a Valorous Unit Award for sustained offensive operations against determined paramilitary forces, former regime loyalists, terrorists, and religious extremists in Baghdad Province from 7 May 2003 to 15 February 2004.